A Nonfiction Book

 Surrounded by possibility, it’s hard to trust stability

-Where it isn’t “given” that everyone in a family is close, decisions to go see a movie together suddenly become statements about if members of a family love one another.
+As suggested in “On Trust” by O.G.
+Rose, where it isn’t “given” that everyone in a family is close, decisions to go see a movie together can suddenly become statements about if members of a family love one another.
 If it isn’t “given” that people like each other, a day where one family member is stuck at the office longer than expected suddenly enters the mind as possible “evidence” that the relationship is broken.
 Where it isn’t a “given” that people believe in Christ, failure to attend Church becomes a statement on if they are Saved.
 And so on.

 But what will happen if the couples around me begin practicing polyamory?
 Suddenly, I may begin wondering what my spouse thinks about polyamory and if it’s acceptable to have sexual relations with others.
-Even if my spouse claims sexual exclusivity is moral, my mind can still wonder, and this can increase the likelihood my trust wanes along with my happiness (surrounded by possibility, it is hard to trust stability).
-I could also begin wondering if perhaps polyamory would be enjoyable and even help my marriage (undoubtedly that is what some people will claim, and across large enough of a population, surely there will be some for whom this proves to be the case, for the larger the number, the more probable that whatever is possible is realized).
-Since I cannot know for sure what is the case without doing it, for “ideas are not experiences” (there is always doubt regarding unrealized possibilities), I must exist in a state of existential anxiety precisely because of what other “consenting adults” choose to do (a matter of “high order causality”).
+Even if my spouse claims sexual exclusivity is moral, my mind could still wonder, and this can increase the likelihood my trust wanes along with my happiness (surrounded by possibility, it is hard to trust stability).
+I could also begin wondering if perhaps polyamory would be enjoyable and even help my marriage (undoubtedly that is what some people will claim, and across large enough of a population, surely there will be some for whom this proves to be the case).
+Since I cannot know for sure what is the case without doing it, for “ideas are not experiences” (there is always doubt regarding unrealized possibilities), I must exist in a state of existential anxiety precisely because of what other adults choose to do (a matter of “high order causality”).
 In this way, the choices of others do in fact impact me: how others choose to be married impacts how I am married.
 Freedom is never limited.